Cantus Magnus is a small professional vocal ensemble founded in 2011 by Matthew Schellhorn

 or Extraordinary Form of the Roman Rite).
 In this way, the group fulfils its objective of performing sacred music in the context for which it was composed – the worship of God during Solemn Mass.

-Since 2012, Cantus Magnus has been providing the music for the Sacred Triduum held at St Mary Moorfields, London, where in 2014 it gave the UK premiere of the Tenebrae Lamentations and Responses by Italian cleric and composer Pietro Amico Giacobetti (fl.
+Since 2012, Cantus Magnus has provided the music for the Sacred Triduum held at St Mary Moorfields, London.
+In 2014, it gave the UK premiere of the Tenebrae Lamentations and Responses by Italian cleric and composer Pietro Amico Giacobetti (fl.
 1579–1616).
+In 2018, it provided music during the visit of His Excellency Bishop Athanasius Schneider to London.

-Cantus Magnus provided the music for the 2013 and 2015 General Assembly of international group Foederatio Internationalis Una Voce in Rome; on the latter occasion it also assisted with the events of the Populus Summorum Pontificum.
+Cantus Magnus led the music for the 2013 and 2015 General Assembly of international group Foederatio Internationalis Una Voce in Rome; on the latter occasion it also assisted with the events of the Populus Summorum Pontificum, singing the Mass in several churches including Santissima Trinità dei Pellgrini and St Peter’s Basilica.